 The last piston engine aircraft produced in Long Beach by the Douglas Aircraft Company

-As the limited military production run increased the cost per civilian aircraft Pan American canceled its order.
+Pan American canceled its order because the limited military production run increased civilian aircraft costs.
 Douglas then dropped the DC-7 project.
 The DC-7 designation was later used for a completely different civilian airliner project in the early 1950s, having no relationship to the C-74.

-After much persuasion of the President of American Airlines, C.R.
-Smith, Douglas decided to modify the DC-6B around the new Curtiss-Wright R-3350 turbo-compound engine available for civil use late in 1951.
-This new power plant developed 3'250 hp for take-off and the increased power brought the speed up to 360 mph (560km/h), which also gave an improved range allowing transcontinental operations the first time.
-The DC-7 differed further from the DC-6B in having a 40inch (1,02m) stretch in fuselage length, and four bladed propellers.
+After much persuasion from the President of American Airlines, C.R.
+Smith, Douglas decided to modify the DC-6B around the new Curtiss-Wright R-3350 turbo-compound engine available for civil use in 1951.
+This new power plant developed 3'250 hp for take-off, and the increased power brought the speed up to 360 mph (560km/h), which also gave an improved range allowing transcontinental operations for the first time.
+The DC-7 differed from the DC-6B in having a 40inch (1,02m) stretch in fuselage length and four-bladed propellers.

-The first flight was on 18 May 1953, and American Airlines introduced the first of totally 25 ordered new airliner on the daily non-stop New York - Los Angeles service on 29 November 1953, reducing the coast to coast flying time to 8hrs 45min westbound and 8hrs eastbound.
-The DC-7 was not as economical per seat mile as the DC-6B and the market was limited to four major U.S. airlines; American (24), National (4), Delta (10) and United (57 in total), resulting in a total production of 105 aircraft.
+The first flight was on 18 May 1953, and American Airlines introduced the first of 25 ordered new airliners on the daily non-stop New York - Los Angeles service on 29 November 1953, reducing the coast-to-coast flying time to 8hrs 45min westbound and 8hrs eastbound.
+The DC-7 was not as economical per seat mile as the DC-6B, and the market was limited to four major U.S. airlines; American (24), National (4), Delta (10), and United (57 in total), resulting in total production of 105 aircraft.

-The DC-7B was basically designed as a long range version of the DC-7, which included greater fuel capacity the nacelles to from saddle tanks and an increased all-up weight.
+The DC-7B was designed as an extended range version of the DC-7, which included greater fuel capacity for the nacelles from saddle tanks and increased all-up weight.
 Many of the aircraft delivered did not incorporate these arrangements.

-As an interim measure to compete with the Super Constellations Pan American World Airways introduced DC-7B's on its transatlantic service from New York to London 13 June 1955, though they were later transferred to more suitable routes owing to the inadequacy of their range on these transatlantic routes.
+As an interim measure to compete with the Super Constellations, Pan American World Airways introduced DC-7B's on its transatlantic service from New York to London on 13 June 1955.
+However, they were later transferred to more suitable routes owing to the inadequacy of their range on these transatlantic routes.

-When the development of the DC-7B was under way, Douglas realized the potential of the new 3 '400 hp version of the Wright R-3350 engine in manufacturing an even longer version of the DC-7 capable of flying the most important transatlantic routes non-stop in both directions and in all but the most adverse weather conditions.
+During the DC-7B development, Douglas realized the potential of the new 3 '400 hp version of the Wright R-3350 engine in manufacturing an even more extended version of the DC-7.
+Capable of flying the essential transatlantic routes non-stop in both directions and in all but the most adverse weather conditions.

-This ability was later used under the synonym 'Seven Seas', meaning all seas could be crossed non-stop.
+This ability was later used under the synonym 'Seven Seas,' meaning the DC-7C could cross all seas non-stop.

 DC-7B/F and DC-7C/F

-There were no all-freighter aircraft as such, built by Douglas, with the sole purpose of use for cargo operations only.
-All conversions made by Douglas involved standard series DC-7 aircraft, with the installation of two large freight doors and a stronger cabin floor plus other modifications based on specifications of the individual airline were made.
+Douglas built no all-freighter aircraft for the sole purpose of use for cargo operations.
+All conversions made by Douglas covered standard series DC-7 airliner, with the installation of two large freight doors and a more robust cabin floor, plus other modifications based on the individual airline's specifications.

-The first DC-7A went in service with American Airlines in September 1959.
-Conversion orders were placed by American Airlines, 15 DC-7B, United 6 DC-7B, Panagra one DC-7B, KLM two DC-7C, Alitalia two DC-7C, BOAC two DC-7C, Japan Air Lines two DC-7C and Riddle three DC-7C (plus seven more on option).
+The first DC-7A went into service with American Airlines in September 1959.
+Followed by orders for conversion from American Airlines, 15 DC-7B, United 6 DC-7B, Panagra one DC-7B, KLM two DC-7C, Alitalia two DC-7C, BOAC two DC-7C, Japan Air Lines two DC-7C and Riddle three DC-7C (plus seven more on option).

-Other DC-7 series conversions were carried out by other companies and airlines.
-These conversions merely had the letter 'F' added to the original designation.
-The DC-7 freighters replaced the Douglas C-54 / DC-4 and Douglas DC-6 freighters until the introduction of DC-8F and Boeing B707C on the major long haul routes.
+Other companies and airlines carried out other DC-7 series conversions, which merely had the letter 'F' added to the original designation.
+The DC-7 freighters replaced the Douglas C-54 / DC-4 and Douglas DC-6 freighters until DC-8F and Boeing B707C entered the significant long-haul routes.

 Air Caribbean Air Transport